 OCR technology is commonly used to digitize historical documents, books, newspaper archives, and other printed materials.
 It is also used to automate tasks such as data entry and document search.

-In today’s blog, we will dive into the history of OCR and also understand how OCR works!
+In today’s blog, we will dive into the history of OCR and understand how OCR works!

 Allow me to first walk you through the history of OCR.